informedcitizenry/6502.Net/Docs/CommandLineOptions.md

-﻿# Command Line Options
+﻿# Command Line

+Several command line options can direct various aspects of the assembly process, including output format, label case-sensitivity, and diagnostic/logging features.
+In addition, there are available certain commands that change the mode of application behavior.
+These will be described more fully below.
+If there is no command given for the first argument the behavior is to assemble source code from the given arguments.

+## Options Generally

-Most options have a simple form, a single - followed by a character, though several have longer, alternate forms, with two -- and a name.
+Most options have a simple form, a single `-` followed by a character, though several have longer, alternate forms, with two `--` and a name.

 For options that expect an argument, the argument can either follow the option token or appear as an assignment.